kfriedberg/bluecat-bulkmac-import/README.md

 - Open a browser and navigate to the MAC adding page in Proteus.
 - Open the UI.Vision browser extension, choose bluecat-bulkmac-import, then click Play Macro.

 Note: script timeout on line 1 is set to 20 minutes/1200 seconds, which should be fine for several hundred MACs.
+Increase if needed.